-Highlighters have officially taken centre stage in our make-up bags.
+Highlighters have become a mainstay in our make-up bags.
 But don't worry, glow doesn't have to mean glitter!
-If you don't want a face full of glitter, we've tracked down the best sparkle-free formulas to leave you with a subtle shimmer.
+If you don't want a face full of glitz, we've tracked down the best sparkle-free formulas to leave you with a subtle shimmer.
 And we've considered a range of skin tones - so you'll find the best highlighters for fair and darker skin.

 There are thousands of highlighters to choose from, but we’ve narrowed them all down to these 5 best highlighters, to give your face a luminous glow all year round.

-While you use darker shades to make areas of the face appear less pronounced, highlighters do the reverse and draw attention to certain areas of your face.
-Sweep them over the highest points of your cheeks and down the centre of your nose, across your cupids bow and brow bones to create that sculpted makeup silhouette that’s very now.
+While you use darker shades of makeup to contour and make areas of the face appear less pronounced, highlighters do the reverse.
+They draw attention to certain areas of your face.
+Sweep them over the highest points of your cheeks and down the center of your nose, across your cupids bow and brow bones to create that sculpted makeup silhouette that’s very now.

-You’re not looking to create a bronzed post holiday glow (that’s bronzing, not highlighting).
+Remember you’re not looking to create a bronzed post holiday glow (that’s bronzing, not highlighting).
 To get it right, steer clear of warm, yellow-based tones and go for cool shades with a pinky, silvery base unless you’re dark skinned, when you should should opt for golden tones.

-The best highlighters come in various formulas, you can pick and choose what’s best for your skin and what will give you your desired finish.
+The best highlighters come in various formulas, so you can pick and choose what’s best for your skin and what will give you your desired finish.
 Cream highlighters and liquid highlighters can be mixed with your moisturiser or foundation and applied all over your face for a dewy finish.
-If these don’t take your fancy there are plenty of powders out there, use a brush to buff these into your skin and stop any tell tale stripes.
+If these don’t take your fancy, there are plenty of powders out there, just use a brush to buff these into your skin to stop any tell tale stripes.

-These are the best highlighters and where to buy them…
+The best highlighters and where to buy them

 The best highlighter palette